 - Apply appropriate personal protective equipment (PPE) and follow safe electrical work practices.
-See NFPA 70E, CSA Z462, or EN 50110-1. - This equipment must only be installed and serviced by qualified electrical personnel. - Never operate energized with covers removed - Energized from multiple sources.
+See NFPA 70E or CSA Z462. - This equipment must only be installed and serviced by qualified electrical personnel. - Never operate energized with covers removed - Energized from multiple sources.
 Before removing covers identify all sources, deenergize, lock-out, and tag-out and wait 2 minutes for circuits to discharge. - Always use a properly rated voltage sensing device to confirm all circuits are deenergized.